Sins (film)

-Sins is a 2005 English-language Indian drama film directed and produced by Vinod Pande.
+Sins is a 2005 Indian English-language drama film directed and produced by Vinod Pande.
 It stars Shiney Ahuja and Seema Rahmani.
 The film is based on a news story that Pande read in 1988 about a Kerala priest sentenced to death on sexual harassment and murder charges.
 The film depicts the unconventional passionate affair of a young girl with an older priest.
 Deciding to keep their love story confidential, things take such a twist that their love story takes a perpetual transformation into a story marked by jealousy, hatred, and treachery.

 The film has a few controversial topless scenes, as a result of which it received an A certificate from the censor board of India.
 The film depicting a Catholic priest romantically involved with a young woman, was protested against by those that felt it was a negative portrayal of Catholicism and indecent.
 Catholic Secular Forum filed a public interest litigation to stall its release but court cleared the film.
-Released on 25 February 2005 on 50 screens, the film was commercially unsuccessful.
+Released on 25 February 2005, the film was commercially unsuccessful.

 The film is based on a news story that Pande read in 1988 about a priest sentenced to death on sexual harassment and murder charges.